These instructions are accurate as of July 20, 2017.

 You may need to enable scripts mods if you haven’t already done so – or if the game has been patched recently.

-Click on Menu > Game Options > Other and check the option to allow script mods.
-If you’ve done this you will need to restart the game.
+Click on Menu > Game Options > Other and check the option to allow script mods and enable Custom Content and Mods.
+You will need to restart the game after this change.

 8. Check to see if MC Command is working.